-Construction worksites are inherently dangerous workplaces.
-If we fail to maintain safe worksites, we may be subject to significant operating risks and hazards that could result in injury or death to persons, which could result in losses or liabilities to us.
+Our business is subject to significant operating risks and hazards that could result in damage or destruction to property, which could result in losses or liabilities to us.

 Construction and maintenance sites are potentially dangerous workplaces and often put our employees and others in close proximity with mechanized equipment, moving vehicles, etc. On most sites, we are responsible for safety and, accordingly, must implement safety procedures.
 Our safety record is an important consideration for us and for our customers.
 If serious accidents or fatalities occur or our safety record was to deteriorate, we may be ineligible to bid on certain work, expose ourselves to possible litigations, and existing service arrangements could be terminated, thus having a material adverse impact on our financial position, results of operations, cash flows and liquidity.
 Further, regulatory changes implemented by OSHA or the U.S. Coast Guard could impose additional costs on us.
 Adverse experience with hazards and claims could have a negative effect on our reputation with our existing or potential new customers and our prospects for future work.